 This exciting new addition to our CSI: Maths range has been designed to support you in capitalising on the interest in the Rio Olympics and engage your pupils in some undercover maths.
 The team of Olympians from the tiny country of Berellia is in turmoil.
 They're all cyclists, you see - and someone has sabotaged each and every one of their bikes!
 So children will have to delve deep into the murky underworld of the velodrome as they survey the crime scene, examine the evidence and sift through the suspects - all in a bid to crack The Case of the Criminal Cyclists!

-Whole-School Maths: The Riddle of the Sphinx (New for 2019!)
+Whole-School Maths: The Riddle of the Sphinx (New!)

 Problem-solving in the pyramids - accommodating up to 420 pupils in a day!

 Our resident archaeologist, Dr Colorado Smith, has returned from Egypt with some exciting news - he's now collected all the clues required to solve the age old Riddle of the Sphinx - and open the Inner Sanctum in the Valley of the Kings.
 But as he can't do it by himself, he's on the lookout for schools to help him!

 Featuring opening and closing assemblies, workshops and in-class challenges, The Riddle of the Sphinx takes pupils through three stages of mathematical thinking: concrete, pictorial and abstract.
 And while there's a definite focus on "measurement", the programme covers a whole range of other areas - and can accommodate the whole of a double stream school in a single day!

 The Race into Space - Creative maths for up to 420 pupils in a single day!

 The search is on for Britain’s next astronaut – and Major Tom wants your pupils help in selecting the best person for the job.
 He’s found six well-suited candidates, all with different qualifications – but it’s up to you to decide which one will win The Race into Space!